forlilab/Ringtail/README.md

 #### Read mode
 In `read` mode, an existing database is used to filter or export results.

 When filtering, a text log file will be created containing the results passing the given filter(s).
-The default log name is `output_log.txt` and by default will include the ligand name and binding energy of every pose passing filtering criteria.
+The default log name is `output_log.txt` and by default will include the ligand name and docking score of every pose passing filtering criteria.
 The log name may be changed with the `--log` option and the information written to the log can be specified with `--outfields`.
 The full list of available output fields may be seen by using the `--help` option with `read` mode (see example above).
 By default, only the information for the top-scoring binding pose will be written to the log.
 If desired, each individual passing pose can be written by using the `--output_all_poses` flag.
 The passing results may also be ordered in the log file using the `--order_results` option.